Baryon and meson masses in the Nambu--Jona-Lasinio model: A Bayesian approach: Results and discussion

 \section{Results and discussion}

-To compare the effects brought by each weight, they were gathered in three weighting procedures that are then compared on the following figures:
+To compare the effects brought by each weight in the likelihood, they were gathered in three weighting procedures that are then compared on the following figures:

 \begin{itemize} \item {\bf W1 (represented in blue)}: No weight is assigned to the data, i.e. $\mathcal{P}( {\rm data}|\{o_i\})=1$ according to Eq.~(\ref{eq::likelihood}).
 The distribution simply reflects the natural predictions of the model in the explored prior parameter space.
-However we will see that the additional conditions on the stability of the bound states, which may seem minor at first, already affect the model selection process. \item {\bf W2 (represented in red)}: All weights associated to the properties of the meson octet (including $f_\pi$ and $f_K/f_\pi$), as well as the chiral condensate filter are implemented. \item {\bf W3 (represented in green)}: The weights associated to each baryon of the octet and decuplet are added on top of the ones already in W2. \end{itemize}
+However, one should keep in mind that the additional conditions on the stability of the bound states (see Eq.\ref{stable} and \ref{baryonstab}), which may seem minor at first, already affect the model selection process. \item {\bf W2 (represented in red)}: All weights associated with the properties of the meson octet (including $f_\pi$ and $f_K/f_\pi$), as well as the chiral condensate filter are implemented. \item {\bf W3 (represented in green)}: The weights associated with each baryon of the octet and decuplet are added on top of the ones already in W2. \end{itemize}

 In this section, we will compare the posterior probability distribution functions (PDFs) conditioned by each weighting procedure W1, W2 and W3, in order to reveal the role that is played by the different constraints.
-As a summary of our results, we provide in App.~\ref{Appsummary} a table collecting the predicted mean values and uncertainties associated to each quantity examined in this paper for the weighting W3, that is when all possible physical constraints have been applied.
+As a summary of our results, we provide in App.~\ref{Appsummary} a table collecting the predicted mean values and uncertainties associated with each quantity examined in this paper for the weighting W3, that is when all possible physical constraints have been applied.